Skip Navigation

 Because school library media certification is an advanced certification (to be added on to a standard teaching certificate), candidates completing the SLIS certification program typically hold a standard teaching certificate and need to take one more exam, the OSAT, for the content area of school library media.
 Information on this test can be found at: http://www.ceoe.nesinc.com

 Students who hold the MLIS degree with a focus on school librarianship may be considered for a non-traditional (alternative) credential by applying for Alternative Certification through the Oklahoma State Department of Education (OSDE).
-Note that students pursuing alternative certification are asked to complete a pedagogical practices course and a classroom management course.
-School Library Administration 5283 meets the required pedagogical practices, and the classroom management requirement may be met with a course from the College of Education, including but not limited to:
+Note that most students pursuing alternative certification are asked to complete additional coursework.
+For most, this includes a pedagogical practices course and a classroom management course.
+School Library Administration 5283 meets the required pedagogical practices, and the classroom management requirement may be met with a course from the College of Education.

 If you have a question for OSDE, you may contact the Director of Instructional Materials & Library: